Magisk-Modules-Repo/IPControl/README.md

 1. Android Lollipop (5.0) or newer.
 2. Modern ARM or x86 based chipset.
-2. Magisk v18.2 (18105) or newer (if systemless mode).
+3. If systemless mode, Magisk v18.2 (18105) or newer,
-3. Init.d support (if system mode).
-4. Basic knowledge of commandline.
+4. or else, any root solution and Init.d support.

 ## Installation